shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - **Collaboration with the Team**: I will work closely with the **AI Systems Team**, including the **prompt engineers** who initially tested the model, to align the fine-tuning approach with the business goals and customer requirements.
 Their **feedback will be invaluable** in guiding the fine-tuning process to ensure that the resulting model effectively addresses the gaps in prompting and RAG workflows.

 ---
+##  Goals

+1️. **Achieve Domain-Specific Excellence Through Fine-Tuning (Must-Have)**

+- I will fine-tune the model on proprietary datasets, ensuring it can handle domain-specific tasks with high reliability.

+2. **Systematic Validation Across Critical Usecases:**
+-
+- **Hallucination Testing**: I will verify that the model minimizes irrelevant or fabricated outputs.
+- **Accuracy Testing**: Ensure the model generates reliable, factually correct responses.
+- **Reasoning Validation**: I will evaluate the model’s ability to process complex, multi-step reasoning tasks and retrieve knowledge accurately from vector databases.
+- **Customer Satisfaction Testing**: I will simulate different customer behavior-based questions to measure real-world usability.

+3️. **Enable Advancement with Prompting and RAG**

+- The fine-tuned model will be tested for adaptability to solve more complex queries using enhanced prompting techniques and RAG.

+4️. **Build Intelligent Agents**

+- I will also develop AI agents tailored to execute multi-step workflows that meet specific customer needs by using LangGraph.

+5️. **Ensure Production-Readiness**

+- Once the fine-tuned model successfully handles domain-specific queries, RAG integration, and other use cases, it will be ready for production deployment.

+---